A case study for measuring the relativistic dipole of a galaxy cross-correlation with the Dark Energy Spectroscopic Instrument: Introduction

 Importantly, these future surveys also have the potential to measure novel effects in galaxy clustering that are too small to be detected at cosmological scales by current surveys.
 Over the past ten years it has indeed been shown that various distortions to the galaxy number counts, besides RSD, contribute to the observed clustering of galaxies~\citep{Yoo:2009au, Yoo:2010ni, Bonvin:2011bg, Challinor:2011bk,Jeong:2011as}.
-These distortions, called relativistic effects, impact our maps of the sky by modifying the redshift and angular position of galaxies.
+These distortions, called relativistic effects,\footnote{As discussed later, some of the so-called relativistic effects arise uniquely from GR, others from special relativity.
+Some of them can also be recovered from the classical Doppler effect in a Newtonian derivation.} impact our maps of the sky by modifying the redshift and angular position of galaxies.
 Fortunately, these distortions have a negligible impact on the monopole, quadrupole and hexadecapole of the correlation function (or power spectrum), and therefore do not contaminate the measurement of the growth rate of structure\footnote{Note that the contribution from lensing magnification does impact the measurement of the growth rate at high redshift~\citep{Jelic-Cizmek:2020pkh}.
 This effect can however be included in the modelling as a fixed contamination (independent on cosmology), which is enough to de-bias the measurement of the growth rate.} \citep{Tansella:2017rpi}.
 Interestingly however, some of these distortions have the property to generate odd multipoles in the cross-correlation of two populations of galaxies, providing a robust way to isolate them from RSD and to measure them, see \citet{McDonald:2009ud, Bonvin:2013ogt}.
 The detectability of these odd multipoles has been studied using linear perturbation theory, showing that the dipole should be measurable with a large signal-to-noise with the coming generation of surveys like the Dark Energy Spectroscopic Instrument\footnote{\url{https://www.desi.lbl.gov}} (DESI) and the Square Kilometer Array \footnote{\url{https://www.skao.int}}~\citep{Bonvin:2015kuc,Hall:2016bmm, Lepori:2017twd, Bonvin:2018ckp, Lepori:2019cqp}.

 In the non-linear regime, the relativistic dipole has been detected in BOSS with a significance of 2.8\,$\sigma$ at scales of $\sim$ 10\,Mpc/$h$~\citep{Alam:2017izi}.
 It has also been measured in numerical simulations for the cross-correlation of two populations of halos, see~\cite{Breton:2018wzk, Beutler:2020evf}.
 In addition, relativistic effects have also been detected in clusters with a significance of 3\,$\sigma$~\citep{Wojtak:2011ia}.
 This significance however decreases once systematic effects are taken into account~\citep{Sadeh:2014rya}.